 {% endarchiveList %}

-The "Flexible Content Model" feature of AnQi CMS is one of its highlights, allowing us to define different structures of content, such as "articles", "products", or custom models.
-If you want to display only the content under a specific model on the list page, for example, only show all "products" rather than "articles", thenmoduleIdThe parameter comes into play.
+The flexible content model feature of Anqi CMS is one of its major highlights, allowing us to define different content structures, such as 'articles', 'products', or custom models.
+If you want to display only specific model content on the list page, for example, only all 'products' and not 'articles', thenmoduleIdThe parameters come into play.

 {% archiveList products with moduleId="2" limit="10" %}